Best Nintendo Switch 2D platformers iMore 2022

 Who says you need three dimensions to make a great platformer when two dimensions work just fine?
 2D platformers have been the backbone of video games, from the Atari 2600 to the Nintendo Switch in the palm of your hand.
 The Nintendo Switch has no shortage of great platformers, especially if you like your platformers with only an X- and Y-axis.
-It's hard to choose the best, so we've done it for you, and it's easily Super Mario Maker 2.
-After years of enjoying Mario platformers, Nintendo has finally offered us the tools to do it ourselves, and it has given us endless hours of content thanks to the creativity of the internet.
+It's hard to choose the best, so we've done it for you.
+It's easily Super Mario Maker 2.
+After years of enjoying Mario platformers, Nintendo has finally offered us the tools to do it ourselves.
+It has given us endless hours of content, thanks to the creativity of the internet.

-- Best Collection: Mega Man Legacy Collection 1+ 2
+- Best collection: Mega Man Legacy Collection 1+ 2 for Nintendo Switch

-- Best WiiU Port: Donkey Kong Country: Tropical Freeze
+- Best WiiU port: Donkey Kong Country: Tropical Freeze - Nintendo Switch

 The 100 levels could be a full game on their own.
 Levels are made from classic Mario DNA and use the new building elements to consistently keep gamers on their toes.
 The creative ways Nintendo themselves remix levels are constantly a treat and are some of the most challenging and creative levels put into a Mario game.
 That is, of course, before you start to build levels yourself.